TanvirArjel/CustomValidation/README.md

-# Announcement:

-**AspNetCore.CustomValidation** NuGet package has been split into **TanvirArjel.CustomValidation** and **TanvirArjel.CustomValidation.AspNetCore** NuGet packages to extend the support of this library beyond ASP.NET Core.
-Now, this library can be used in any C# and .NET Application.

-So from now, please use **TanvirArjel.CustomValidation** and **TanvirArjel.CustomValidation.AspNetCore** NuGet packages instead.

-# Custom Validation
+## 👑 Custom Validation 👑
 This is a custom model validation library for any C# and .NET projects.

-## How do I get started?
+## ✈️ How do I get started? ✈️

-### For any C# and .NET Application:

- First install the lastest version of `TanvirArjel.CustomValidation` [nuget package](https://www.nuget.org/packages/TanvirArjel.CustomValidation/) into your project as follows:
+**For any C# and .NET Application:** First install the lastest version of `TanvirArjel.CustomValidation` [nuget package](https://www.nuget.org/packages/TanvirArjel.CustomValidation/) into your project as follows:

     Install-Package TanvirArjel.CustomValidation

- Then decorate your class properties with appropriate custom validation attributes as follows:

-    using TanvirArjel.CustomValidation.Attributes;

-    pulic class Employee
-    {
-        [Display(Name = "First Number")]
-        public int FirstNumber { get; set; }

-        [CompareTo(nameof(FirstNumber), ComparisonType.GreaterThanOrEqual)]
-        [Display(Name = "Second Number")]
-        public int?
-SecondNumber { get; set; }

-        [RequiredIf(nameof(FirstNumber), ComparisonType.Equal, 10)]
-        public string ThirdNumber { get; set; }
-    }

- ### For ASP.NET Core Application:

- First install the lastest version of `TanvirArjel.CustomValidation.AspNetCore` [nuget package](https://www.nuget.org/packages/TanvirArjel.CustomValidation.AspNetCore/) into your project as follows:
+**For ASP.NET Core Application:** First install the lastest version of `TanvirArjel.CustomValidation.AspNetCore` [nuget package](https://www.nuget.org/packages/TanvirArjel.CustomValidation.AspNetCore/) into your project as follows:

     Install-Package TanvirArjel.CustomValidation.AspNetCore

+## Usage
  Then decorate your class properties with appropriate custom validation attributes as follows:

     using TanvirArjel.CustomValidation.Attributes;
-    using TanvirArjel.CustomValidation.AspNetCore.Attributes;

     pulic class Employee
     {